 Mountain height comparison game

-Example round one: a famous Himalayan peak appears against a less familiar but still extremely high mountain, and the player has to decide whether name recognition actually matches elevation.
-The round is interesting because the player can explain a guess before the reveal.
-If the answer is wrong, the miss teaches which clue was unreliable.
-If the answer is right, the reveal still strengthens the player's scale for the next comparison.
+First comparison: a famous Himalayan peak appears against a less familiar but still extremely high mountain, and the player has to decide whether name recognition actually matches elevation.

-Example round three: two peaks from the same broad region appear together, and the player has to think in elevation bands rather than assuming every familiar name sits near the top.
-Over several rounds, the player starts forming buckets instead of trying to remember exact values.
-That is the main learning benefit of the format: it builds relative intuition one reveal at a time.
+Third comparison: two peaks from the same broad region appear together, and the player has to think in elevation bands rather than assuming every familiar name sits near the top.

 This guide does not compare climbing difficulty, prominence, base-to-summit rise, danger, route popularity, national high points, or travel recommendations.
 A mountain can be harder to climb, more iconic, or more visited without being higher by summit elevation.